I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_query_soc_subsystem_count.md

 `SubsystemCount`

 [out] The number of SoC subsystems tallied by the PEP for the specified platform idle state.
 The PEP cannot return 0 in this parameter; instead the PEP should return <b>FALSE</b> to the <a href="https://msdn.microsoft.com/library/windows/hardware/mt186733">PEP_DPM_QUERY_SOC_SUBSYSTEM_COUNT notification</a> that provided this structure.

+`Flags`

+This member is reserved and should be set to zero.

 ## Requirements